WellingtonEspindula/SecArch_Secured-http-server/README.md

-# Nginx HTTP Server with Basic Authentication
+# HTTP Server with Basic Authentication

-This project sets up an Nginx HTTP server with two main pages: a regular public access page and a protected page/service that requires basic authentication.
+As an assignment of Security Architectures, this project aims to setup an HTTP server with two main pages: a regular public access page and a protected page/service that requires basic authentication.
 The protected page allows access only to users with valid credentials.

 ## Table of Contents